szymonpulut/szymonpulut.github.io/src/content/projects/WorkoutTracker.md

 ---
-title: 'Workout Tracker'
+title: 'Workout Tracker (in progress)'
 technologies: 'ReactJS (with Router, Redux and axios), JavaScript, HTML5, CSS3'
 shortDesc: 'My first real-world React app created to help with my gym workouts.'
-priority: 4
+priority: 6
 slug: 'workoutTracker'
-headerImage: ./horizontal.png
+headerImage: ./BurgerBuilder.png
 ---

 First React app that I designed built from scratch (completely on my own).
 Its purpose is to log workouts.
 After creating a routine, it is very easy to log exercises and modify them on the fly.
 Features very clear interface, stores data offline on localStorage.